d99kris/nchat/README.md

 Note: Omit the trailing `&` for commands taking over the terminal, for example `w3m -o confirm_qq=false '%1'` and `see '%1'`.

+### call_command

+Specifies a custom command to use for starting a call using an external tool.
+The command shall include `%1` which will be replaced by the phone number of the contact.
+If not specified, the following default commands are used:

+Linux: `xdg-open >/dev/null 2>&1 'tel://%1' &`

+macOS: `open 'tel://%1' &`

 ### confirm_deletion